John Mackenzie, Lord MacLeod: Life

 Born at Castle Leod near Strathpeffer, Scotland, he was the eldest son of George Mackenzie, 3rd Earl of Cromartie and Isabel Gordon.
 He was a Freemason, his father being the Grand Master, Grand Lodge of Scotland in 1737-38.
 He married Margery, daughter of James Forbes, 16th Lord Forbes.
 Mackenzie was styled Lord MacLeod in 1731.
-Sailing to join the rebel army on board the sloop Hound, he fought with his father's clan at the Battle of Falkirk, leading the Cromartie's Regiment of about 500 clansmen in the Jacobite rising of 1745 during which he was taken prisoner, with his father and 218 others, on 15 April 1746 at Dunrobin Castle, by a party of the William Sutherland, 17th Earl of Sutherland's militia the day before the Battle of Culloden, in the last siege fought on the mainland of Great Britain.
+Sailing to join the Jacobite Army on board the sloop Hound, he fought with his father's clan at the Battle of Falkirk, leading Cromartie's Regiment of about 500 clansmen in the Jacobite rising of 1745 during which he was taken prisoner, with his father and 218 others, on 15 April 1746 at Dunrobin Castle, by a party of the William Sutherland, 17th Earl of Sutherland's militia the day before the Battle of Culloden.
 On 20 December 1746 he was not brought to trial before the Commissioners, though he pleaded guilty to high treason, but received full pardon on 26 January 1748 on condition "that within six months of his 21st birthday he would convey to the Crown all his rights in the Earldom" which was not restored until the reign of Queen Victoria.
 He would later write The Memorials of John Murray of Broughton: sometime secretary to Prince Charles.
 Narrative by John Mackenzie, Lord Macleod eldest son of the Earl of Cromartie., the only other person not to stand trial for treason and pardoned.